DelphineLecorney/HRVantage/README.md

 Add, view, edit, and archive employee profiles.
 Track essential employee information such as name, contact details, and address.

 ### Position Management:

 Create and manage different job positions within your organization.
 Assign positions to employees, ensuring proper role allocation.

 ### Social Benefit Management:

 Define and categorize social benefits, both monetary and non-monetary.
 Link social benefits to employees, allowing easy tracking of benefits provided.

 ### Data Organization:

 Keep all HR-related data organized in one centralized system.
 Access detailed employee records, including contact information and employment history.

 ### Efficient Reporting:

 Generate reports on employee data, positions, and social benefits.
 Gain insights into your workforce for better decision-making.

 ### User-Friendly Interface:

 HRVantage offers an intuitive and user-friendly interface, making it easy for HR personnel to navigate and manage data.

 ### Secure and Reliable:

 Ensure data security and reliability with built-in measures to protect sensitive HR information.

 ### Customization:

 Adapt HRVantage to your organization's specific needs through customization options.

+### New Features <!-- New functions -->

+- **Weather Information**: Get real-time weather information for your organization's location right within HRVantage.
+Know the temperature and weather conditions to better plan your HR activities.

 HRVantage is a valuable tool for HR professionals and organizations seeking to streamline HR operations, enhance data management, and improve overall efficiency in workforce management.

 ## Pictures

 Coming soon